Hieronymus Bosch and The Adoration of the Magi Return to Holland

 During the early 2000s, the reexamination of the artist’s oeuvre happened as an effect of several investigations conducted for the purposes of grand retrospectives.
 Recent investigations of Bosch’s oeuvre performed for the 500th anniversary year of his death in 2016 brought new insights, so by employing infrared technology scholars revealed that the underdrawing of The Met’s Adoration was executed with brush, a tool Bosch frequently used for the preliminary layout of the compositions on a panel.

-Finally, it turned out that MET’s Adoration of the Magi is one of among Bosch’s earliest works, along with the Garden of Earthly Delights which explains certain similarities (the Adoration’s Virgin Mary with the head of the Garden’s Eve).
+Finally, it turned out that MET’s Adoration of the Magi is one of among Bosch’s earliest paintings, along with the already mentioned triptych Garden of Earthly Delights which explains certain similarities (the Adoration’s Virgin Mary with the head of the Garden’s Eve).

 Hieronymus Bosch at Het Noordbrabants Museum